manasvityagi/IoT_Dashboard/Journal.md

 ### Entry 30:  5/06/2020

-Worked Redis Caching issue.
+Worked on Redis Caching issue.
 Newly created device will not appear because of time to life.
 So If I install a device it will appear after max of TTL

 ---------------------------------